Construction on Interstate 30 in Saline County Requires Overnight Lane Closures

 Arkansas Department of Transportation

-Weather permitting, eastbound and westbound lanes on I-30 will be closed during overnight hours through Friday, January 31.
+Weather permitting, eastbound and westbound lanes on I-30 will be closed during overnight hours through February 29.
 Lane closures will be in various locations within the project’s work zone, west of the interchange with U.S. Highway 70 (Exit 111) to east of Sevier Street in Benton (Exit 116).
-Depending on location, an inside or outside lane will be closed to allow crews to place temporary striping and barrier walls.
+Depending on location, an inside or outside lane will be closed to allow crews to place temporary striping and barrier walls or perform pavement work.